REALbasic Developer Logo

 Agreement

 After one year from the date of publication, all of the rights mentioned in paragraph 5 above shall continue but shall be non-exclusive to the extent that Author may utilize and display the Article for any non-profit purpose, and for any other purpose in which the primary source of revenue is not sales of copies of the Article.
 Author may not utilize, display, reprint or republish the article for profit without prior written permission.
 For example, Author may distribute copies of the Article without charge to attendees of a symposium or conference in which Author is paid a fee to speak, but Author may not sell copies of the Article, whether Author speaks or not.
-Whenever the article is reprinted or republished by the author, such reprint or republication shall state that the article is reprinted from REALbasic Developer Magazine specifying REALbasic Developer's date of publication.
+Whenever the article is reprinted or republished by the author, such reprint or republication shall state that the article is reprinted from xDev Magazine Magazine specifying xDev Magazine's date of publication.
 Author may substantially rework an article for publication elsewhere without any restrictions by DesignWrite.

 This agreement shall be governed by the laws of the State of California.
 Any provision found to invalid or unenforceable by operation of law or public policy or for any other reason by any court shall be severed and the remaining provisions shall be treated and construed so as to most nearly achieve the purposes set forth above.